Are you an accredited school?

 On the third Tuesday of each month during the school year from 9:00am – 10:30am, adults are welcome to join us for a guided tour of CWS, observation in several Waldorf classrooms, followed by a Q&A session with the enrollment director.
 (Tours offered by appointment during the summer months.
 Contact Karen Crick via email.)

 During the school year, we offer several Open Houses.
 All are on Saturdays from 10am – 1pm.
 Open Houses are for the whole family and include open classrooms, guided tours, conversations with faculty and parents, refreshments, and much more!
-Scheduled Open Houses for the 2013-14 school year are:
+There are no more scheduled Open Houses for the 2015-16 school year, however please consider one of the Introductory Tours detailed above.